 Hello dear reader!
 After three years blogging, the time has come to tell you a few facts about me – Una, founder, editor in chief and photographer of our Vienna Insider blog.
 I always love reading articles about the authors of the blogs I follow, so when Emma Matratze team asked me to share my Emma experience in a creative way, I decided to go for this topic.
 So now you know, where does the inspiration for the photo session come from. 🙂 But don’t worry, there is also something for those of you who are not that curious to get to know me better (:D), or just a bonus for the ones who do, at the end of this post.
 Over there you will find a few of my pro Instagram tips.
-Am I competent to give you such tips, or should you look to Increditools and other experts for that alongside my words?
-Well that you will learn only if you read the previous lines. 🙂 And before we start, don’t even think that I forgot about my sister Isi!
-That would never occur, and there will be more posts like this in the future.
+Well that you will learn only if you read the next lines. 🙂

 5 Facts about me – Una, the editor in chief of Vienna Insider Blog

 1.Freedom is the most valuable thing for me.
 No matter what, I would always rather be my own boss, than have someone else have the control over my time and life.